hasan3d/d3js-resources/README.md

 # D3.js Resources

-This is a repository that contain files format both JSON and CSV in order to make some API call from my D3.js file in local computer.
+This is a repository that contains file format both JSON and CSV in order to make API call from D3.js file on my local computer.